 According to one study, natural playgrounds help children learn more about the environment and encourage children to adopt environmentally-friendly habits at a young age, while simultaneously encouraging children to engage in more inquiry-based play.

-The following playground equipment can help you create a nature-inspired area at your public space:
+The following nature-inspired playground equipment can help you create a nature-inspired area at your public space:

 - Tree Climb: Naturtek Tree Climbs have a treehouse panel at the top and are available in either a classic tree-like model or one with a wooden plank ladder.